 What Classification is Clonazepam?

-Clonazepam, which is usually referred to by its brand name, Klonopin, belongs to a class of drugs known as Benzodiazepines.
-Benzos work by depressing the central nervous system, thus decreasing brain activity - resulting in a calmer and more relaxed state.
-They also increase the levels of gamma-aminobutyric acid (GABA), a brain chemical that decreases the stimulation of nerve cells.
+Clonazepam, which is usually referred to by its brand name, Klonopin, belongs to a class of drugs known as Benzodiazepines (often referred to as Benzos).
+Benzos work by depressing the central nervous system, thereby decreasing brain activity and producing a calmer and more relaxed state.
+They also increase the levels of gamma-aminobutyric acid (GABA), a brain neurotransmitter that reduces the firing of nerve cells.

 Klonopin is mainly prescribed to those suffering from: